SS France (1960): France

-Some anomalies that contravened the class lines were Bar de l'Atlantique, essentially an after-hours club for drinking and dancing late into the night which was open to both First and Tourist Class passengers, the Tourist children's playroom, and the chapel, also open to both classes, all of which were located on First Class Pont Veranda.
+Some facilities were open to both classes: Bar de l'Atlantique, essentially an after-hours club for drinking and dancing late into the night, the Tourist children's playroom, and the chapel, also open to both classes, all of which were located on First Class Pont Veranda.

 Art

 The décor of the rooms was regarded itself as art, with many notable French designers and artists commissioned to create the most striking spaces at sea.
-Beyond this, many pieces of artwork were especially ordered to adorn the walls of the dining rooms, lounges and cabins.
-Within the Salon Riviera the tapestry by Jean Picart le Doux dominated the entire forward wall, at 17.4 m (57 ft) long.
+Beyond this, many artworks were especially ordered to adorn the walls of the dining rooms, lounges and cabins.
+Within the Salon Riviera a 17.4 m (57 ft) long tapestry by Jean Picart le Doux dominated the entire forward wall.
 In the same room two paintings by Roger Chapelain-Midy occupied niches in opposite corners to the aft.
 The overall interior was designed by André Arbus, who had previously worked with Chapelain-Midy to design sets for a performance of Les Indes galantes at the Palais Garnier in 1952.
-Slightly forward, the Salon Fontainebleau was decorated by Maxime Old, and within was contained three tapestries by Lucien Coutaud (Les femmes fleurs), two by Claude Idoux (Jardin magique, Fée Mirabelle) and Camille Hilaire (Sous-bois, Forêt de France).
-Near to that room was the Salon Debussy (Music Room) with three bronze lacquered panels by Pierre Bobot, and a bronze abstract sculpture of a young woman playing a flute, by Hubert Yencesse.
-The theatre's interior was done in red, grey and gold by Peynet, with the ceiling in grey mosaic tile, and the port and starboard walls in vertical gold lacquered aluminium panels, tilted outwards to allow for recessed lighting from behind.
+Slightly forward, the Salon Fontainebleau was decorated by Maxime Old, and contained three tapestries by Lucien Coutaud (Les femmes fleurs), two by Claude Idoux (Jardin magique, Fée Mirabelle) and Camille Hilaire (Sous-bois, Forêt de France).
+Near that room was the Salon Debussy (Music Room) with three bronze lacquered panels by Pierre Bobot, and a bronze abstract sculpture of a young woman playing a flute, by Hubert Yencesse.
+The theatre's interior was done in red, grey and gold by Peynet, with the ceiling in grey mosaic tile, and the port and starboard walls in vertical gold lacquered aluminium panels, tilted outwards to allow recessed lighting from behind.
 The chapel's interior was created by Anne Carlu Subes (daughter of Jacques Carlu) in silver anodized aluminium panels arranged in a 45-degree grid pattern.
-Jacques Noël created trompe-l'œil panels for all four walls of the First Class Children's Playroom in a Renaissance theme, and Jean A. Mercier painted a full mural entitled Une nouvelle arche de Noé (A New Noah's Arc) for the Tourist Class Children's Playroom, using an abstract rendition of France as the Arc.
-The Bar de l'Atlantique contained two ceramics by Pablo Picasso, as well three other ceramic sculptures (Faune cavalier, Portrait de Jacqueline and Joueur de flûte et danseuse) by the artist in the Salon Saint-Tropez.
+Jacques Noël created trompe-l'œil panels for all four walls of the First Class Children's Playroom in a Renaissance theme, and Jean A. Mercier painted a full mural entitled Une nouvelle arche de Noé (A New Noah's Ark) for the Tourist Class Children's Playroom, using an abstract rendition of France as the Ark.
+The Bar de l'Atlantique contained two ceramics by Pablo Picasso and three other ceramic sculptures, Faune cavalier, Portrait de Jacqueline and Joueur de flûte et danseuse, by the artist in the Salon Saint-Tropez.